What to Study: A Business Master’s Now or an MBA Later?

 Business programs are evolving

-Candidates are no longer confined to pursuing a business master’s now and an MBA later.
-As schools work to help students achieve their professional goals with greater flexibility, they are beginning to offer more options
+- Candidates are no longer confined to pursuing a business master’s now and an MBA later.
+As schools work to help students achieve their professional goals with greater flexibility, they are beginning to offer more options.

-Take an MBA, for example.
-While most MBA programs are still reserved for candidates with years of previous work experience, a handful of schools are experimenting with early-career MBA options that require little to no work experience.
+- Take an MBA, for example.
+While most MBA programs are still reserved for candidates with several years of previous work experience, a handful of schools are experimenting with early-career MBA options that require little to no work experience.
 And, even when work experience is required, some schools are offering the flexibility of deferred programs where candidates can lock in their acceptance now, but earn their degree later.

-Business master’s programs are also changing.
+- Business master’s programs are also changing.
 For starters, a Master in Management (MIM) degree, has made its way from Europe to the United States, providing candidates with another generalist degree option outside of an MBA.
 Specialized business master’s programs are also moving beyond traditional degrees in finance or marketing to include emerging areas of specialization like sustainability, data analysis, and entrepreneurship.
 With greater options, comes broader appeal.
-Now professionals that are more established in their career have more reason to pursue a business master’s at any time—whether to advance their ranking with in-demand expertise or to make the leap into a new field with a non-consecutive program.
+Now professionals who are more established in their career have more reason to pursue a business master’s at any time—whether to advance their ranking with in-demand expertise or to make the leap into a new field with a non-consecutive program.

 Goal and degree alignment is critical